You are currently viewing Pregnancy Headache Care: Non-Invasive Options

 Relaxin, a hormone that increases throughout pregnancy, helps facilitate uterine expansion and musculoskeletal adjustments to accommodate the developing baby.
 However, higher relaxin levels may also correlate with changes in joint flexibility and muscular function, which may influence headache severity for some individuals.

-Similarly, progesterone, another essential pregnancy hormone, works alongside relaxin to support fetal development.
+Similarly, progesterone, another essential pregnancy hormone, works alongside relaxin to comfort fetal development.
 These hormones play an essential role in pregnancy but may contribute to postural adjustments and musculoskeletal adaptations, sometimes resulting in increased tension in the head, neck, or upper back regions.

 Understanding Estrogen Balance During Pregnancy